allsortsofsorts/beta-censoring/docs/content/usage_discord_d.md

 # Bot Usage

-Discord's policy requires that You be in a common server with anyone You DM, You'll need to join the server of the bot You want to message.
-Simply DM the bot anything to get it started.
-Feel free to mute the server after joining, You'll never need to do anything there.
+Simply message in the server You are invited to where the bot is running get it started.
+Feel free to mute the server after joining.

 ## Commands